Upper Clyde Shipbuilders: Analysis of the work-in

 The Thatcher Conservative government would be more far-reaching in its attempts to remove state involvement in industrial affairs.

 Restructuring and aftermath

-In February 1972, the Conservative government relented to the demands of the workers and restructured the yards around two new companies: Govan Shipbuilders was established (formerly Fairfields), along with its subsidiary Scotstoun Marine Ltd (formerly Connells).
+In February 1972, the Conservative government relented to the demands of the workers and restructured the yards around two new companies: Govan Shipbuilders was established (formerly Fairfields), along with its subsidiary Scotstoun Marine (formerly Connells).
 Yarrow Shipbuilders had already withdrawn from UCS in April 1970 and regained its status as an independent company (until 1977, when it was nationalised as part of British Shipbuilders, along with Govan Shipbuilders).
-A fourth yard, at Clydebank (formerly John Brown), was sold to Marathon Oil as an oil-rig fabrication yard; which eventually closed in 2001.
+A fourth yard, at Clydebank (formerly John Brown), was sold to the Marathon Manufacturing Company of Texas, (commonly confused with Marathon Oil) as an oil-rig fabrication yard; which eventually closed in 2001.

 In 1999, two major shipyards on the Upper Clyde (the former Yarrow and Fairfields yards) were acquired by the defence contractor BAE Systems and became part of BAE Systems Surface Ships.